BKnmz/bknmz/index.md

 ## Professional Portfolio
 **Product Owner Compliance | Diconium GmbH (11/2022 - Present)**
 I lead the integration of Governance, Risk, and Compliance (GRC) into the product development lifecycle, ensuring product-level conformity with international security and regulatory standards. <br/>
-My focus is on security requirements management, translating risks into actionable requirements, controls, and auditable evidence.
+My focus is on security requirements management, tracing the regulations and standards to requirements, controls, and preparation for CSMS, ISMS, and QMS (and even AIMS) audits. <br/>
-This enables readiness for CSMS, ISMS, and AI governance (AIMS) while maintaining delivery velocity and OEM acceptance.

 ### Key Accomplishments & Responsibilities:

-*Strengthened Regulatory Compliance & Audit Readiness* I established robust compliance frameworks covering NIST, FedRAMP, GDPR, ISO 27001, and NIS-2.
+*Strengthened Regulatory Compliance & Audit Readiness* I established robust compliance frameworks covering NIST, FedRAMP, GDPR, ISO 27001, and NIS-2. <br/>
-This involved creating comprehensive traceability systems, developing real-time compliance dashboards, and defining multi-level backlogs to ensure continuous audit readiness.
+This involved creating comprehensive traceability systems, developing real-time compliance/testing dashboards, and defining multi-level backlogs to ensure continuous audit readiness. <br/>

 #### Enhanced Automotive Cybersecurity
-I performed in-depth cybersecurity analyses of VW platforms to achieve and maintain compliance with critical automotive standards, including ISO 21434, UN R155/156, and China GB/T. <br/>
+I conducted in-depth cybersecurity analyses of VW platforms to ensure compliance with critical automotive standards, including ISO 21434, UN R155/156, and China GB/T. <br/>
 🤖 [ISO 21434-CSMS AI Agent](https://github.com/BKnmz/CSMS-Coach) A custom AI assistant developed in Microsoft Copilot to automate Cybersecurity Management System (CSMS) ISO 21434  work products. <br/>
- *Skills: Generative AI, Prompt Engineering, ISO 21434, Process Automation* <br/>

 #### Drove Measurable Security Improvements
-By driving requirement traceability and cross-functional alignment, I successfully contributed to improving the security of our products.
+By driving requirement traceability and cross-functional alignment, I successfully contributed to improving the security of our products. <br/>

 #### Led Cross-Functional Collaboration & Training
 I developed and delivered Automotive Cybersecurity Compliance training for over 100 colleagues in 2025, and created awareness of the organization's internal capabilities.<br/>
+The articles below are the output of the Automotive Cybersecurity Compliance training.
 📃 [Article 1: The overview of Automotive CyberSecurity Regulations and Standards](https://www.linkedin.com/pulse/overview-automotive-cybersecurity-regulations-standards-bugra-kanmaz-on2cf/) <br/>
 📃 [Article 2: UN R155 vs. China’s GB 44495‑2024: What Automotive Cybersecurity Experts Need to Know](https://www.linkedin.com/pulse/un-r155-vs-chinas-gb-444952024-what-automotive-experts-bugra-kanmaz-4slhf/) <br/>

 ---
 **Senior Business Analyst | Luxoft GmbH (12/2021 - 10/2022)**
 In this role, I facilitated a key Vehicle Toolchain project by leading the configuration and integration of the Codebeamer ALM tool with other systems like Azure DevOps and Confluence.
-I engaged directly with stakeholders to gather requirements and ensure clear traceability in ADAS systems, enhancing decision-making through dashboard metrics.
+I directly engaged with business analysts, testers, and other stakeholders to gather requirements and ensure clear traceability in ADAS systems, thereby enhancing decision-making through dashboard metrics.

 ---